 Only play with money that you can afford to lose.

-Set a limit of money in advance.
+Set a limit on money in advance.

 Set a time limit in advance.

-Don't try to recover your losses.
+Do not try to recover your losses.

 Balance the game with other activities.

-Do not bring your credit card with you.
+Don't bring your credit card with you.

 Take breaks.

-Signs that you are playing in a problematic way
+Indicators that you are playing in a problematic way

 Need to play with increasing amounts of money to achieve the desired excitement.

-Agitated or irritable when trying to reduce or stop playing.
+Restless or irritable when trying to reduce or stop playing.

 Repeated and unsuccessful efforts to control, reduce, or stop gambling.